 Secondly, the vast majority of ‘Threat Messages’ are ‘Stopped by Reputation Filtering’ and this is where Cisco Email Security steps ahead of the competition with its comprehensive threat intelligence from Cisco TALOS – one of the largest threat detection teams in the world providing real time global threat intelligence, identity and relationship modelling, and behaviour analytics from a wide range of sources, including 600 billion messages, 16 billion web requests, and 1.5 million malware samples daily.

 And third – While prevention here has mitigated the other 99.99+% of the risk, there is no security solution available that can guarantee 100% prevention and a layered approach should always be put in place to analyse file activity across the extended network and to quickly detect, contain, and remove advanced malware if it gets through.
-In this instance less than 0.00% of threats required detection by Cisco’s Malware prevention tool (Advanced Malware Prevention).
+In this instance <0.01% of threats required detection by Cisco’s Malware prevention tool (Advanced Malware Prevention).

 The verdict?
 By their nature or reputation, some organisations are naturally bigger targets than others, and while these figures may not translate exactly to every organisation, it demonstrates a very real threat platform and one that every organisation will encounter.
 Email security from the cloud is essential and needs to deliver comprehensive threat intelligence, reputation filtering, antispam filtering, forged email detection, phishing prevention, Mailbox Auto-Remediation, and post breach advanced malware protection.